alex-fedorenk0/ml-bookcamp/README.md

 # ml-bookcamp
 Projects and homework solutions from ML Zoomcamp 2022

-Chapter 3 - Classification for customer churn using kaggle Telco dataset
+Week 3 - Classification using Logistic Regression for customer churn using kaggle Telco dataset Week 4 - Further metric investigation for project from week 3 Week 5 - Project deployment with Flask and Docker